LiuYuancheng/ChatGPT_on_CTF/doc/testCases/buffer_overflow.md

 ![](../img/testCases/bufferoverflow/workflow.png)

-1. Log in the target server and find the special permission configured file.
+1. Log in the target server and find the file with SUID special permission configured.
 2. Run the program and input the data, based on feed back result, try to use some invalid input to overflow the program's stack and enable a bash shell with root permission.
-3. Use the root permission bash shell to read the flag file flag.txt which can only be access by the root.
+3. Use the root permission bash shell to read the flag file `flag.txt` which can only be accessed by the root.